tylim88/betwin/README.md

 ## 🎵 Usage

-best use with typescript but still safe for javascript user.

 if first value is bigger than last value, return elements in descending order.

 both type and run time are tested